EMPAT94/empat94.github.io/_gs/tutorial.md

 Slimes were one thing, they felt more or less like jelly in motion.
 Stabbing monkeys to death was a different matter, however.
 No one took the initiative to step forward.
 I noticed several more of our supposed prey gathering ahead of us on a precariously upright wall.
 Taking a closer look, I noticed some differences in their physiology that made it harder for me to call them just monkeys.
 Especially the small leathery wings on their back.
 While our party stood at an impasse, more of these "imps" had gathered around.

 There must've been around eight of these critters staring down at us when a slightly larger one of them dropped down to the ground.
 It took a couple steps towards us.
 We were perhaps 15 meters away from it.
 The attention of all the members, both human and imp, was focused on this particular pioneer.
 I was wondering what it was trying to do.
-'Perhaps sniff for snacks?'.
+'Perhaps sniff for snacks?'
 I was immediately proved wrong when it picked up a small rock.
 Before any of us could register what was happening, it swung its hand and the rock came sailing at Taro's face.
-Thankfully, the rock whizzed past his head and plopped harmlessly into the ground behind.
+Thankfully, the rock whizzed past his head and plopped harmlessly onto the ground behind.
 I looked at Taro, then I looked at the imp.
 It was still standing there as if waiting for our reaction.
 It certainly got one.

 Julie notched her arrow and fired at the culprit.
 Of course, it was never going to hit, but the imp didn't know that.
 Neither did its friends on the wall.
 They skedaddled out of the clearing faster than you could say imp.
 In that regard, they did comically seem like monkeys.